MMatinKateb/MMatinKateb/README.md

 # Howdy, I'm Matin 👋
-I'm a Computer Engineering student with a passion for computer networks and cyber security.
+I'm a Computer Engineering student with a passion for computer networks and network security.
 I have a strong background in Python, C++, PHP, SQL Databases, and Linux (Kali, Ubuntu).

 ## 🎓 I'm currently studying
-Computer Engineering, with a focus on computer networks and cyber security.
+Computer Engineering, with a focus on computer networks and network security.

 ## 💻 I'm fluent in
 - Python